 A number of individuals have contributed to the preparation of this manual, including the Hon.
-Carol E. Higbee, Hon.
-Charles J. Walsh and Michelle V. Perone, Esq., who organized and edited the materials covered, but most especially, the Hon.
+Carol E. Higbee, the Hon.
+Charles J. Walsh (deceased) and Michelle V. Perone, Esq., now retired who organized and edited the materials covered, but most especially, the Hon.
 Marina Corodemus, now retired, who developed or refined many of the procedures discussed herein.
-Many of this procedures are being used in New Jersey and in state and federal jurisdictions throughout the country.
+Many of these procedures are being used in New Jersey and in state and federal jurisdictions throughout the country.